dean-shaff/blog/_posts/2019-04-19-sambhar-recipe.md

 Place the roasted spices and curry leaves in a spice grinder, blending into a fine powder.
 At this point, the powder should start to smell like sambhar.
-For me, I'm thrust back into a brightly lit, tiny cafe in Abu Dhabi, where sambhar is served up with spongey, slightly sour idlis and a healthy scoop of coconut chutney.
+For me, I'm thrust back into a brightly lit, tiny cafe in Abu Dhabi, where sambhar is served up with spongy, slightly sour idlis and a healthy scoop of coconut chutney.
 Put the powder in a storage container, adding the remaining powdered spices.
 Mix thoroughly.